top of page

 Engage students in questioning.

 Adding on to the previous point, not asking your students questions or giving them chess puzzles to solve is a huge mistake.
 Puzzles are the foundation of any excellent chess lesson because they engage students in challenging activities.
 Who does not love a puzzle!?
-Be particular in the difficulty and relevance of the puzzles you give them because there is something called the Zone of Proximal Development: a fancy term for something challenging enough not to make students want to quit but to learn instead.
+Be particular in the difficulty and relevance of the puzzles you give them because there is something called the Zone of Proximal Development: a fancy term for something challenging enough not to make students want to quit but to learn instead (Click the word for a more accurate definition).
 In addition, asking students questions such as "What do you think about the position?"
 "Can you explain your move?"
 "Why do you think a player moved there?" is vital in developing critical thinking pathways in their brains.
 We love that!

 Don't be boring!